lexrammart/DNA_Toolkit/README.md

 # 🧬 DNA Toolkit

-**DNA Toolkit** is an app written in Python and designed to ease the analisis of biological sequences.
+**DNA Toolkit** is an app written in Python and designed to ease the analysis of biological sequences.
 This project implements fundamental bioinformatics algorithms optimized for the manipulation of DNA and RNA strands.